-Shawna is Senior Policy Advisor with the Indigenous Relations and Partnerships Policy Division (IRPP) situated in Strategic Policy in National Headquarters with Fisheries and Oceans Canada.
-Shawna is a proud Red River Métis citizen, born and raised and still living in her nations homeland in Winnipeg, Manitoba with ancestral and contemporary ties to the Métis communities of Powerview/Pine Falls, St.Laurent, St. Eustach Manitoba.
-She feels honoured to work in a federal space designed to improve relationships between the Department and Indigenous Peoples in Canada.
+Shawna Wolfe, Senior Policy Advisor, Indigenous Relations and Partnerships Policy Division, NHQ Department of Fisheries and Oceans a federal space designed to improve relationships between the Department and Indigenous Peoples in Canada.
 She is also committed to continuous learning, allyship, spreading awareness and challenging biases and racism towards Indigenous Peoples and always searches for opportunities to celebrate her culture and honour her ancestors and the resilience of all Indigenous Peoples in Canada.
-Shawna is a mother of 2, a wife, a daughter, a sister, and aunty to many.
-She has always felt a strong connection to water and wildlife, and also adores biking, hiking and playing music.
-Sebastian Bob, Junior Internal Communication Officer, Internal Communications, Event Management and Publications, Canadian Coast Guard